Zilker vs Dawson Elementary: B vs F in South Austin (2025 TEA)

 You might lean toward Dawson Elementary if:

 This is one of those comparisons where the data speaks clearly.
-Zilker is the stronger school by every measure, and it costs less in median home price.
+Zilker is the stronger school by every measure.
 If school quality matters to you, Zilker is the obvious choice between these two.
 Dawson’s F rating is a serious concern, and buyers in that zone should plan accordingly.

 Frequently Asked Questions